Program TypeProject Assistance

 - Not currently receive Operating Assistance from the BC Arts Council.

-- Each member of the independent collective must have a minimum of two years of professional practice in their field, following basic training, and must have a demonstrated body of previous work as an individual practitioner, and may not be a fulltime student.
+- have a minimum of two years of professional practice in their field, following basic training.

-- Each member of the independent collective must be a Canadian citizen or Permanent Resident and have been a resident of British Columbia for at least 12 months immediately prior to the application deadline, and ordinarily reside in B.C.
-For more information, please review our Determining B.C.
-Residency page.
+- have been a resident of B.C. for at least 12 months immediately prior to the application deadline, and ordinarily reside in B.C.
+See Determining B.C.
+Residency

 How to Apply

 The deadlines for submission are May 31, 2022 and October 15, 2022, no later than 11:59 p.m.
 The BC Arts Council office hours are 8:30 a.m. to 5:00 p.m., Monday to Friday.

 Applications must be submitted via the online grant system.
 Applicants must ensure that all information (including address verification) and documentation in their online profile is up to date before submitting an application.

 New applicants must register and create a profile in the online system.
 Once the registration request is submitted, it may take up to four business days to process your request.
 New registrants will be notified once their registration is processed and they are able to access grant applications.